syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 {% endhighlight %}

 Grid columns can be defined using the [GridColumn](https://blazor.syncfusion.com/documentation/datagrid/columns) component.
-We are going to create columns using the following code, let us see the properties used and their usage.
+Next, you can create columns using the following code.
+Let's explore the properties used and their applications.

 {% highlight razor %}